Irene-24/react-news-app/README.md

 The live site can be viewed [here](http://my-news-app.surge.sh)
-#### Due to some api restrictions, the live demo will not load in chrome, try using Mozilla Firefox or Safari to view it instead
+#### Due to some api restrictions, the live demo will not load news articles any more.
+Watch out for version 2

 ### Features